square/wire/README.md

 dependencies.
 This is useful when sharing a schema between projects: a Java service and Android app may each use a subset of a larger shared schema.

-If you don't have Maven, the compiler is also has a command line interface.
-Just substitute `wire-compiler-VERSION-jar-with-dependencies.jar` with the path to your Wire jar.
+If you don't use Maven, the compiler also has a command line interface.
+Just substitute `wire-compiler-VERSION-jar-with-dependencies.jar` with the path to your jar.

     % java -jar wire-compiler-VERSION-jar-with-dependencies.jar \
         --proto_path=src/main/proto \